QueNerguy/WikiQuedia/WikiQuedia/Mechanical Engineering/6 - Full Notes/ME/Y1/Semester 1/Manufacturing/Manufacturing Technologies/3 - Seperating/Plasma Cutting.md

 This process comes with [heat induced property alteration](crystal%20manipulation%20and%20deformation).
 ##### Positive
 - This process creates smooth and clean edges at the cut.
-- This process is relatively fast.
+- This process takes relatively little time.
 ##### Negative
 - This process causes a big [heat affected zone](Crystal%20Manipulation%20and%20Deformation#hot%20deformation).